A recursive function coding number theoretic functions: Introduction

 \section{Introduction}

-This article is motivated by the Woodin theorem on computability~\cite{Woodin} and its entertaining implication stating that ``every function is computable'', where functions are considered to be on natural numbers, and ``computable'' refers to Turing computability in the models of Peano arithmetic.
-To a computer scientist or a mathematician coming from formal languages this strikes quite strange.
-Non-computable function should not be computable!
+This article is motivated by Woodin's theorem on computability~\cite{Woodin} and its entertaining implication stating that ``every function is computable'', where functions are considered to be on natural numbers, and ``computable'' refers to Turing computability in the models of Peano arithmetic.
+To a computer scientist or a mathematician coming from formal languages this seems quite strange.
+Non-computable functions should not be computable!

-The actual Woodin theorem on computability considers computations of Turing machines in nonstandard models of arithmetic.
-Indeed, the Woodin theorem states a much stronger model theoretical result of computability in non-standard models and the existence of end-extensions models.
+The actual Woodin theorem on computability considers computations of Turing Machines in nonstandard models of arithmetic.
+Indeed, the Woodin theorem states a much stronger model-theoretical result of computability in non-standard models and the existence of end-extension models.
 We do not state the Woodin theorem in full, because it is quite involved and lies outside the scope of our treatment.
 We shall shortly return to Woodin's theorem after we have introduced our main result.